yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 ```

 ### Forward compatibility
 If you can, I would recommend exposing the service container to your legacy.
-This will make your old code forward compatible and is helpful for migrating code and making it accessable (and testable) to your new Symfony controllers and services.
+This will make your old code forward compatible and is helpful for migrating code and making it accessible (and testable) to your new Symfony controllers and services.
 You could also make your new code backwards compatible, but when you are all done, you end up with still a lot of old code that you need to clean up.

 A simple way of doing so is injecting the service container into some static class in your fallback action.
-This will ensure the class is useless in your new code (forcing you to do it right) and will still allow your old code to access the serivce container.
+This will ensure the class is useless in your new code (forcing you to do it right) and will still allow your old code to access the service container.

 A simple implementation would look like:
 ```php